MemRec: Collaborative Memory-Augmented Agentic Recommender System: Detailed Related Works

 Building autonomous agents capable of long-horizon tasks requires overcoming the inherent constraints of LLM context windows \cite{liu2024lost} and ensuring long-term knowledge retention.
 Early solutions combined LLMs with external vector databases \cite{johnson2019billion} to create Retrieval-Augmented Generation (RAG) pipelines \cite{lewis2020retrieval}.
 Recent advances like Graph RAG \cite{edge2024local} further demonstrate the value of structuring retrieved context into knowledge graphs for complex reasoning.
 Building on this, dedicated memory systems emerged. \textit{MemGPT} \cite{packer2023memgpt} introduced an OS-inspired virtual context management system, while \textit{Zep} \cite{rasmussen2025zep} structures memory into temporal knowledge graphs.
 Seminal works like \textit{Generative Agents} \cite{park2023generative} demonstrated how synthesizing high-level reflections from memory streams could drive believable agent behavior.

 Complementarily, research explores learning-based memory policies \cite{xu2025amem, yan2025memory}, where a dedicated manager learns to optimize storage and retrieval for multi-hop reasoning.
 General agent frameworks like LangChain~\cite{Chase_LangChain_2022} and AutoGPT~\cite{Significant_Gravitas_AutoGPT} have integrated modular components, such as tool use capabilities \cite{zhao2024let} and memory systems, to support complex workflows.
+Recent advancements also explore multi-dimensional memory management to handle long-context conversations~\cite{ye2026hmem}.
 While sophisticated, these systems are designed for general factual or conversational contexts, fundamentally neglecting the specialized, high-order connectivity required for graph-based collaborative domains.
 MemRec adopts the core principle of a decoupled memory manager ($\text{LM}_{\text{Mem}}$) but augments it with explicit graph context structure.